josh-ashkinaze/plurals/README.md

 ```

 ### Using ANES for nationally representative personas
 We have several ways to leverage government datasets for creating simulated personas.
-The basic idea is that we search ANES for a row that satisifes some data criteria, and then condition the persona variable on the demographics in that row.
-So, if one wanted to get a persona of a liberal, we would search ANES for liberal Americans, sample a citizen at random, and then use their other attributes in the persona as well.
+The basic idea is that we search ANES for a row that satisfies some data criteria, and then condition the persona variable on the demographics in that row.
+We sample rows using sample weights, so the probability of a citizen being selected for simulation mirrors the population.
+For example, if one wanted to get a persona of a liberal, we would search ANES for liberal Americans, sample a citizen at random (using weights), and then use that citizen's other attributes in the persona as well.

 #### Option 1: Syntactic Sugar: Searching for ideologies
 We support a `ideology` keyword that can be one of `['very liberal', 'liberal', 'moderate', 'conservative', 'very conservative']` where the 'veries' are a subset of the normals.
 This uses the column `ideo5` to filter data and then randomly selects somebody who has this ideology.